 While software development is relevant to the success of your marketplace, it is not enough to make it successful.
 We have seen many cases of entrepreneurs putting all their initial resources in the development of their platform, and then realizing that nobody is interested in using it.
 I call marketplaces that are technologically well built but fail at attracting users “desert platforms”.

-During the initial phase of the project, your main goal should be to develop and launch a Minimum Viable Product (MVP) as soon as possible.
-This will help you validate your marketplace idea without having to take a big risk and invest lots of capital.
+During the initial phase of the project, your main goal should be to develop a Minimum Viable Product (MVP) and launch it as soon as possible.
+This will help you validate your business idea without having to take a big risk and invest lots of capital.
 The learning process only starts once you have something to offer your users, so it’s important to get to that point as soon as possible.
 Your first product needs to have just enough features to be able to solve your users’ core problem.